baigel2/baigelbytes/content/poems/upontTheLordiCall.md

   name = "Adnan Baig"
 +++

-Adnan

 I call upon your help O Lord, to guide me through this day.

-For without you I surely cannot, will not find my way.
+For without you I surely cannot, will not, find my way.

 Tis you that Lights The Way O Lord,